yarray/inkpress/README.md

 ## Description

 There is Sozi that mimics prezi functionalities as an inkscape plugin.
-But I think that inkscape alone cannot support presentation well since it is hard to get uniform text styles or create animations and svg is not as flexible as flash or html/css/js.
+But I think that svg alone cannot support presentation well since it is hard to get uniform text styles or create animations and svg is not as flexible as flash or html/css/js.